eigerco/polka-storage/docs/src/architecture/index.md

 ![](../images/architecture/pallets_overview.png)

-We've been focusing on implementing the core functionality by developing the market, storage provider, proofs and randomness pallets.
+We've been focusing on implementing the core functionality by developing the market, storage provider, proofs, randomness and faucet pallets.

 The market pallet handles all things related to deal payments and slashing, being informed by the storage provider when deals haven't been proven and applying slashing in those cases.